antoniorobertojr/Docker-Celery-FastApi-Stocks/README.md

 ## Future improvements

-- Write more tests on celery and api also
+- Write more tests on celery and api as well
 - Tests more machine learning algorithms
 - Hyperparameter tuning the algos with best scores